CommonAccord/Cmacc-Org/Doc/Wx/org/nvca/COI/Form/Doc_v01.md

-Doc.Title=AMENDED AND RESTATED CERTIFICATE OF INCORPORATION OF {Co.Name.Full}
+Doc.Title=AMENDED AND RESTATED CERTIFICATE OF INCORPORATION OF {Company.Name.Full}

 0.Ti=</i>

 0.1.sec=(Pursuant to Sections 242 and 245 of the General Corporation Law of the State of Delaware)

 0.2.sec={Corp.Name.Full}, a corporation organized and existing under and by virtue of the provisions of the General Corporation Law of the State of Delaware (the “General Corporation Law”),